seek-oss/csp-server/README.md

 CSP Server and Elasticsearch Feeder
 ===================================

+CSP violation report endpoint using Elasticsearch as storage.
+Basically a https://report-uri.io/ alternative.

-Node.js application designed to receive CSP (Content Security Policy) reports and inject them in Elasticsearch for analysis.
+It is a Node.js application designed to receive CSP (Content Security Policy) reports and inject them in Elasticsearch for analysis.

 - Node application uses http://restify.com/ framework
 - The application has been tested in Ubuntu 14.04 LTS and 16.04 LTS (both 64-bit).